jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`A dictionary is an object<test_is_a_dictionary_an_object>`
 * :ref:`An instance is NOT a subclass<instance vs subclass>`

-:ref:`How many questions can you answer about classes?<questions about classes>`
+:ref:`How many questions can you answer about objects?<questions about objects>`

 ----